 The foreclosure process has typically been slow in the 26 states that have a judicial foreclosure process.
 However, with many of the legal questions surrounding such foreclosures now resolved, the number of foreclosure actions is spiking in those states.
 Such states include Pennsylvania, where foreclosure filings are up 45 percent, Florida, where filings are up 40 percent, and Illinois, where filings are up 39 percent.

-However, some lenders continue to be reluctant to move loans into foreclosure, because they don't want to seize homes faster than they can sell them.
+However, some mortgage lenders continue to be reluctant to move loans into foreclosure, because they don't want to seize homes faster than they can sell them.
 "The lenders do not want to tank the market again," says Blomquist.

 At the current rate, banks are selling about 1.2 million foreclosed homes a year, plus another 100,000 in short sales.
 "That's about as fast as this system can go," says Fratantoni.
 At that rate, it will take about three more years to foreclose on all 4 million troubled mortgages and sell the homes.